 There are new features to get excited about as well — the power button menu picked up a massive overhaul, the Conversations view does a great job highlighting your messages, and there are little tweaks throughout the interface that give it an added polish.

 Android 11 is powering the best Android phones of 2021, and manufacturers are doing a better job rolling out the update to their 2020 phones.
-So here's everything you need to know about all the new features in Android 11 and when your phone will receive the update.
+So here's everything you need to know about all the new features in Android 11, and when your phone will receive the update.
 Google is set to introduce Android 12 shortly, with the update offering a bold new design aesthetic in Material You and a host of features, so let's take a look what you can look forward to with Android in the coming months.

 Is Android 11 available for my phone?